sprout-uci/APEX/README.md

 6- In the "Default Part" window select "Boards", search for Basys3, select it, and click Next.

-        Note: if you don't see Basys3 as an option you may need to download Basys3 to Vivado.
+        Note: if you don't see Basys3 as an option you may need to download Basys3 to your Vivado installation.

 7- Select "Finish".
 This will conclude the creation of a Vivado Project for VAPE.